Chickenpox and shingles

 Note: Herpes zoster is NOT the same disease as herpes simplex despite the name similarity.

 After an episode of chickenpox has resolved the virus is not eliminated from the body.
-Years or decades after the initial infection it can occasionally go on to cause shingles, an illness with very different symptoms (such as a painful rash).
+Years or decades after the initial infection it can occasionally emerge to cause shingles, an illness with very different symptoms (such as a painful rash).
 Although the rash usually heals within two to four weeks, some sufferers experience residual nerve pain for months or years, a condition called postherpetic neuralgia.

 The infected person is extremely contagious after the rash appears, and until their rash has developed crusts.